Mission and Vision

 The University of Social and Administrative Affairs aspires to provide students of bachelor degree programmes with social, economic and administrative education as well as foster and develop scientific and other creative activities in cooperation with domestic and foreign universities, research institutions, the state administration and business and cultural sectors.

-The University of Social and Administrative Affairs commences already the second decade of its existence, building on values like openness and pro-inclusiveness, equal access to education, respect for individual educational needs, relevance and efficacy.
+The University of Social and Administrative Affairs has already commenced the second decade of its existence, building on values like openness and pro-inclusiveness, equal access to education, respect for individual educational needs, relevance and efficacy.

 In addition to the accreditation of study programmes, the University of Social and Administrative Affairs has accredited nearly a hundred other study programmes in the field of professional managerial economic or legal education, retraining, lifelong learning and further education.
 We are accredited by the Ministry of Education, Youth and Sports, the Ministry of the Interior, the Ministry of Health, the Ministry of Labour and Social Affairs, or the European Association Comenius .